Poojasri1726/chatbot/README.md

-# 💬 AI Chatbot using Flask & OpenAI API
+# 💬 AI Chatbot using Flask & GEMINI AI API

-This is a general-purpose AI chatbot built using **Python**, **Flask**, and **OpenAI API**.
+This is a general-purpose AI chatbot built using **Python**, **Flask**, and **GEMINI AI API**.
 The chatbot responds to user messages and generates intelligent replies using OpenAI's powerful language models.

 ## 🚀 Features

-- Conversational AI using OpenAI API
+- Conversational AI using Gemini AI API
 - Flask-based Python backend
 - Simple and responsive frontend using HTML, CSS, JS
 - API key management with `.env` for security